UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

         prof.step()
 ```

-Here is a code example of resnet18 model, in which profiling is enabled.
+Here is a code example of the Resnet18 model, in which profiling is enabled.
 The code is adapted from the [PyTorch tutorial](#https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).

 ```{eval-rst}
 .. literalinclude:: pytorch_profiler/resnet18_with_profiler_api.py